StarRaid/Representitive-UK-Trainset/README.md

 ## License for the use of RUKTS (Representative United Kingdom Train Set)

+License for the use of RUKTS (Representative United Kingdom Train Set)

+Graphics provided by UnholyPhish (StarRaid) & Gwyd, with additions from PikkaBird, audigex, Fairyfloss, Colourbox, mallardtheduck, and andythenorth

-All code, graphics, and sound files are licensed under GPL V2. © StarRaid, Gwyd, PikkaBird, audigex, Fairyfloss, Colourbox, and andythenorth.
+All code, graphics, and sounds are licensed under GPL V2.

-Non-comercial redistribution, decompiling, and modifying are all encouraged.

 ```
 		    GNU GENERAL PUBLIC LICENSE